Statistical Analysis of Data Repeatability Measures: Review of Existing Data Repeatability Measures

-Notice that $\indicator{\delta_{i,1,2} < \delta_{i,i',1,2}; \;\forall i' \neq i} = \indicator{r_{ii} = 1}$; thus the ranks are sufficient for determining the fingerprint index.
+As mentioned, the ranks are sufficient for determining the fingerprint index; notationally, $\indicator{\delta_{i,1,2} < \delta_{i,i',1,2}; \;\forall i' \neq i} = \indicator{r_{ii} = 1}$.
 Of course, the fingerprinting statistic ignores the information contained in ranks, other than the number of the ranks equal to $1$ within subjects.
 Thus, it may seem obvious that the rank sum statistic is superior to the fingerprint statistic in some sense.
 However, it should also be noted that the rank sum statistic lacks an intuitive relationship with a population quantity, like the fingerprint statistic does with the fingerprint index.
-In addition, both the fingerprint and rank sum statistics lack an obvious generalization for repeated measurements, as they were developed on compared paired measurements.
+In addition, both the fingerprint and rank sum statistics lack an obvious generalization for repeated measurements, as they were developed on paired measurements.